 When you start studying the R185CCSX’s specifications, its affordability makes sense.
 The track is a modest 1020mm in length and comes in three separate pieces, which might be insufficient for bigger jobs.

 Although there’s a dust extraction port, it’s less flexible than the Triton.
-Most significantly, the Evolution lacks the extensive parallel edge guide, which helps with edging cuts.
+Most significantly, the Evolution lacks an extensive parallel edge guide, which helps with edging cuts.

 The R185CCSX is a circular saw on rails rather than a traditional plunge saw, which might be an issue for some buyers because it lacks the retractable blade guard found on plunge saws.
 These guards enable smooth edging cuts, reduce dust exposure, and simplify cutting depths.